How to keep your teeth into your old age

 This is a hugely important part of keeping your teeth into old age!
 Finding a dentist that understands your teeth and can help you to maintain a healthy mouth is crucial.
 They are the person that you will be going to if you notice any issues or changes, so you need to really trust them.
 Dentists can also recommend helpful preventative measures if they notice that your teeth are not as healthy as they should be or if they see any potential problems.

-If you aren’t sure where to start when looking for a dentist, then ask around!
-Almost everyone goes to a dentist, and they are likely to have good perspective.
-Build on this word of mouth advice by doing some online research.
+- Research - Build on this word of mouth advice by doing some online research.
 Check the dentist’s credentials and if they are covered by your current insurance provider.